qtqa/sysadmin/README.network_test_server.txt

 ensure that all services are correctly launched after boot, and that no outdated configuration files remain in use.

-As a brief test to see if the server is working, you can try the `networkselftest' Qt autotest.
-Unfortunately it does not cover everything.
+As a brief test to see if the server is working, you can try the networkselftest Qt autotest.
+On a machine _other_ than the network test server, put the test server IP address into /etc/hosts as qt-test-server.qt-test-net, and run the networkselftest testcase from Qt; if everything is set up correctly, it should 100% pass.